-Our work will be completed in three phases from January 2018 to September 2018.
-Our key deliverables are this audit strategy document, an ISA 260 report and an annual audit report.
+Our work will be completed in three phases from January 2019 to September 2019.
+Our key deliverables are this audit strategy document, an International Standards on Auditing (UK) ("ISA") 260 Communication of audit matters with those charged with governance report and an annual audit report.